Home

 2. Price negotiation

 Once you select a supplier, it’s essential to negotiate and complete the pricing conversation.
-Instead of battling out the negotiation phase on your own, it’s better to leave it to an expert like Vendr.
+Instead of battling out the procurement negotiation phase on your own, it’s better to leave it to an expert like Vendr.
 Vendr is a SaaS buying and negotiation platform that knows the ins and outs of the negotiation process, ranging from pricing to user base and contract types.
 Backed with the data and learnings from 3,000+ deals that amount to $300 million worth of SaaS transactions, Vendr ensures that its customers get the best price in the shortest amount of time.

 3. Signing Contracts